jchck/_jstn/readme.md

 to compile styles simply tap your fingers on the `$ npm run build:css` keys in that order. just like with our js, css processing must be triggered manually & can happen wothout the dev server running.

+### critical css

+critical is a node module that will extract fully processed css and, upon build, inject it into a `<styele>` block in the head of any page. critical css are the styles necassary to style html above the critical-path (read: above-the-fold) and those styles are generally inlined for preformance reasons.

+this approach is handy when ceating custom interactives to be placed inside a raw html module in brightspot.

+to turn critical on/off see `./themes/donuts/_config.yml`

 ### views & templates

 find these inside the `./themes/donuts/layout` directory. at the root of this directory are all the [default hexo templates][1], layout wrapper, and a collection of partials for modularity.